andersm9/Meraki_OpenCV_RTSP/README.md

 * print to cli the object and confidence score  of detected objects
 * publish to an MQTT broker the object and confidence of objects detected, using the topic "python/test"

+This was developed and tested using a Macbook Pro.
+The detection time for objects entering the frame to being reported on the video and MQTT stream is of the order 1.5-2.0 seconds.

 # Dependencies